Why Choose an ISA Appraiser

-A professional appraiser helps you manage these and other such risks by providing a written opinion of value upon which you can base your financial decisions.
-Rather than being just an "educated guess," the professional appraiser's value conclusions are based on prescribed methods or evaluation, research, and report writing.
+A professional appraiser helps you manage these risks by providing a written opinion of value upon which you can base your financial decisions.
+Rather than being just an "educated guess," the professional appraiser's value conclusions are based on prescribed methods of evaluation, research, and report writing.
 Bankers, financiers, investors, insurers, adjusters, estate managers, trustees, executors, attorneys, judges, federal and state tax agencies—all are dependent upon the knowledge and expertise of the appraiser, and so are you.

 Too often and too late, people find out that the appraisals they have are inaccurate or misleading, resulting not only in greater risk to themselves but also in an annual waste of millions of consumer dollars.
 A competent appraiser helps you manage financial risk.

 ISA training makes an important difference to you

 ISA trains appraisers with the most comprehensive personal property appraisal education program available today.
 An ISA-educated appraiser is well equipped to provide you with an accurate and complete appraisal that not only meets but exceeds the Uniform Standards of Professional Appraisal Practice (USPAP) compliancy.

 - A cover document explaining in detail what type of value is being sought ("objective") and how the appraisal is to be used ("intended use").

 - The methodology and resources relied upon, including market analysis and market(s) selected.

 - A complete and accurate description of the property written to industry standards.